Our overriding goal is to generate renewable energy to secure the future of people and the planet.

 To the ends of the Earth

 As a renewable energy company, Ventient has always been about protecting the environment.
 Climate change is a reality that cannot be ignored.
 To help raise awareness on this urgent matter we are committed to educate ourselves and our stakeholders.
-This is why in 2022 we’re joining an expedition to Antarctica to witness the dramatic consequences of the rise of global temperature.
+This is why in 2022 we joined an expedition to Antarctica to witness the dramatic consequences of the rise of global temperature.

-Ventient is supporting the 2041 Foundation, led by polar explorer and environmentalist Robert Swan OBE.
+Ventient supported the 2041 Foundation, led by polar explorer and environmentalist Robert Swan OBE.
 Its mission is to engage businesses on climate science, personal leadership and sustainability to preserve the world’s last wilderness, Antarctica.

-In March 2022 two Ventient colleagues together with CEO Mark Jones, will join Robert and his team on a 12-day expedition through the South Pole, experiencing the effects of climate change in the natural environment most threatened by them.
+In March 2022 two Ventient colleagues together with former CEO Mark Jones, joined Robert and his team on a 12-day expedition through the South Pole, experiencing the effects of climate change in the natural environment most threatened by them.

 Our Carbon Emission Targets